veg/datamonkey-js-server/README.md

   - redis_port - The port that redis is listening on
   - loglevel - The log level, see the [syslog protocol](https://tools.ietf.org/html/rfc5424) for more information
   - tn93dist - The path to the tn93 binary installed on the system.
 (HIV-TRACE is the only method that uses it)
-  - qsub_queue - Which qsub command you wish to use
+  - qsub_queue - Which qsub queue you wish to use
   - qsub_avx_queue - To be deprecated, specify queue that has avx nodes.
+(HyPhy > 2.3.0 depends on avx system calls being available)
 ```